 A student will be promoted only on the basis of academic achievement or proficiency.
-In making promotion decisions, the district will consider:
+In making promotion decisions, the district will consider the following:

-- Teacher recommendation, - Grades, - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.
+- Teacher recommendation/grade placement committee - Grades - Scores on criterion-referenced or state-mandated assessments - Any other necessary academic information as determined by the district discuss the request and will invite the parent to participate.